Scouting in Connecticut: Camp Quinebaug

 This camp was operated by the Eastern Connecticut Council from 1943 to 1963.
 It was sold and the operation was moved to the much larger June Norcross Webster Scout Reservation in 1964.

 Fairfield County Council

 Headquartered in Norwalk, Connecticut, Fairfield County Council #068 was created in 1972 with the merger of three Councils: Mauwehu, Pomperaug and Alfred W. Dater.
 The Council ceased operations when it later merged with Quinnipiac Council to form Connecticut Yankee Council in 1998.

 Camp Aquila

 The camp was located in Sherman.
 It was owned by the Fairfield County Council and home of Tankiteke OA lodge.
 Its original name was Camp Mauwehu and was the Mauwehu Council's summer camp.
 Located on the shores of Candlewood Lake, Camp Aquila was sold off by the council in 1984; once the center of Fairfield County Council's outdoor program, it is now home to a small number of residences.

+Camp Pomperaug

+The original Camp Pomperaug (Bridgeport Council, and Pomperauag council) was located along the shores of Lake Zoar when in 1919 the Bridgeport Rotary acquired land and opened for summer camp in 1922.
+When the dining hall roof collapsed in 1941, that camp was closed.
+A new Camp Pomperaug was created in Union, CT on Wells Pond, and opened in 1952.

+Previously operated by Fairfield County Council and supported by Tankiteke lodge until their merger into Connecticut Yankee Council.
+The last season of Summer camp in Union was 1974, but still open for troop camping and council events.
+The camp was closed and scheduled to be released in 2022.